 - 1. Press the power button on the display panel, the UPS will transfer to Bypass mode. - 2.
-Unplug the REPO terminal at rear of the UPS to deactivate the rectifier, inverter, static switch and battery. - 3.
-If the UPS is equipped with an external battery, set the corresponding external battery switch to off.

-4. Set the rectifier input switch Q1 and bypass input switch Q5 to off.
-At this point, all the internal power supplies are deactivated and the LCD screen is switched off.
+Unplug the REPO terminal at front of the UPS to deactivate the rectifier, inverter, static switch and battery. - 3.
+If the UPS is equipped with an external battery, set the corresponding external battery switch to off. - 4.
+Set the rectifier input switch Q1 and bypass input switch Q2 to off.
+At this point, all the internal power supplies are deactivated and the LCD screen is switched off & also turn off Qm.